BimsDevs/ansible-config-mgt/Ansible Configuration Management.md

 sudo ansible-playbook -i /var/lib/jenkins/jobs/ansible/builds/11/archive/inventory/dev.yml /var/lib/jenkins/jobs/ansible/builds/11/archive/playbooks/common.yml

 Solution: 'sudo' was removed and it worked as per above output.
-This is because the parameter 'become' has been marked as 'yes' in the playbook.
+This is because the parameter 'become' has been marked as 'yes' in the playbook which implies the sudo privilege already exists and does not need to be duplicated.

 ansible-playbook -i /var/lib/jenkins/jobs/ansible/builds/11/archive/inventory/dev.yml /var/lib/jenkins/jobs/ansible/builds/11/archive/playbooks/common.yml